 California ranks first in the nation in fig production, accounting for nearly 98 percent of all figs produced.
 The California fig industry, consisting of both fresh fruit and processed fruit, produced 38,700 tons of figs in 2012.
 Of that amount, 34,700 tons, or 90 percent, were processed.
 (NASS 2013) November 2013 ...
 Figs

-- California Fig Advisory Board - Located in Fresno, California, the Board is responsible for administering the state marketing order governing quality, production and promotion of California dried figs across all business segments.
-Their mission is to conduct marketing activities to promote the increased usage of California dried figs across all categories with the overall goal of improving demand and sales to provide a higher return to the industry stakeholders (producers).
+- California Fig Advisory Board - The board is responsible for administering the state marketing order governing quality, production and promotion of California dried figs. Their mission is to conduct marketing activities to promote the increased usage of California dried figs with the goal of improving demand and sales to provide a higher return to the industry stakeholders (producers).

-- Marketing Branch, California Department of Food and Agriculture - The Marketing Branch mission is to ensure the fair, practical and sound operation of agricultural marketing programs for the benefit of California agriculture.
-The branch provides administrative guidance and enforcement services to marketing programs that operate under the California Food and Agricultural Code.
-All branch operations are funded 100 percent by agricultural funds through reimbursement from marketing orders, agreements, councils and commissions.
-This site contains a link to a pdf published in 2010 that highlights the specifics of the Marketing Order for Dried Figs.
+- Marketing Branch, California Department of Food and Agriculture - This site contains a link to a pdf published in 2010 that highlights the specifics of the Marketing Order for Dried Figs.

 - United States Standards for Grades of Dried Figs, Agricultural Marketing Service, USDA, 2001.